nconder/BMaaS/README.md

 # BMaaS
 Bare Metal as a Service (BMaaS)
 Deploy a Cisco UCS Blades or Rackmount servers to an existing Hyper-V cluster.
+JSON file is used for all var input.
 What you need:
 Hyper-V
 VMM server